sonic-net/SONiC/doc/copp/Copp_Manager_Redesign_test_plan.md

 ### Test cases #3 - Remove a trap by removing entry from feature table
 #### Pre-condition: The tested trap has been installed on dut,  with always_enable true and the corresponding entry enabled.
+#### Since different vendor's ASIC might have some different invisible default traps will cause traffic to be trapped,
+#### we also need to remove them.
-#### Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
+#### For example: Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
 Take bgp trap as example:
 1. Set always_enabled of bgp to false (refer to test #2)
 2. Remove bgp entry from feature table with CMD